Mephi78/obsidian-help-de/de/Teams/Commercial license.md

 ## Supporting organizations

 If your organization has purchased at least 25 commercial licenses, you can request to be featured as a [supporting organization](https://obsidian.md/enterprise/).
-If you would like your organization to be added or removed from the page, please [[Hilfe und Kontakt#Contact Obsidian support|contact Obsidian support]].
+If you would like your organization to be added or removed from the page, please [[Hilfe und Kontakt#Obsidian Support kontaktieren|contact Obsidian support]].

 Your logo should be provided as an SVG file, filling a 32 by 32 pixel square, and using only white, with no background color.